Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 Fortunately, GreenGeeks did show the same great results in speed as they did in uptime.

-Their average loading time was 567ms – this is 36% than the industry average.
+Their average loading time was 567ms – this is 36% higher than the industry average.

 GreenGeeks has 24/7/365 U.S. based support via live chat, phone, or email support.
 Some of their other features are free data transfers, free domain name, and free site migration.